Jeep Liberty Insurance Rates

 Feel free to get started by reading through the information below.
 And don’t forget to enter your five-digit ZIP code in our free online tool to compare Jeep Liberty deals from multiple insurance companies.

-Rates include $500 deductibles, 30/60 liability limits, and includes uninsured motorist coverage.
-Rates are averaged for all states and Liberty trim levels.
+Price estimates include $500 physical damage insurance deductibles, split liability limits of 30/60, and includes uninsured motorist and medical coverage.
+Prices are averaged for all 50 states and for different Liberty trim levels.

 Use the form below to get customized rates for your location.